-If you’ve been to St. Louis, chances are you have spent a night exploring the Loop and the food heaven it is.
-Next time you find yourself in a dilemma as to where to feast, stop by Salt and Smoke, a true-to-form BBQ spot with to-die-for mac and cheese.
+If you’ve been to St. Louis with an appetite, chances are you have spent some time exploring the Loop and the food heaven it is.
+Next time you can’t decide where to eat, stop in to Salt and Smoke, a true-to-form BBQ spot with to-die-for mac and cheese.

 I go with the Bestie Combo, which means you get two meats for the price of one.
-Although ribs look incredibly tempting, I choose pulled pork and fatty cut brisket.
+Although ribs look incredibly tempting, I choose pulled pork and fatty-cut brisket.
 My friend orders the vegetarian option: a falafel burger.
 We ask for six side dishes between us and begin salivating.
 A quick seven minutes later, our steaming food is coming towards us.
 My jaw drops at the sight of my plate, which is the size of my head!
 I dig into the white cheddar mac, its crumbly breadcrumbs perfectly complementing the creamy, cheesy flavors and al dente curled noodles.
 The brisket is perfectly tender with plenty of fatty meat.
-If you prefer a more lean cut, that is available, too.
-Next are the garlic and herb fries, which are cooked to the sweet spot between mushy and crunchy.
+(If you prefer a leaner cut, that is available, too.)
+Next are garlic and herb fries, which are cooked to the sweet spot between mushy and crunchy.
 I hear sounds of delight from the other side of my table and know that my friend is feeling the same happy feeling that I am about our food choices.
 I steal a sweet potato chip off of the plate and am surprised by the semi-sweet yet spicy crunch of only a single chip.
 The final challenge is the falafel burger, complete with sprouts and red pepper jam.
 The sweet jam makes for a silky finish beside the kick of the barbecue sauce.
-The falafel is a great vegetarian option in a usually meat-driven cuisine.

 Salt and Smoke is open from 11AM-10PM everyday.
 There is outdoor seating as well as a full bar, so whatever sort of dining experience you are looking for, Salt and Smoke has it.
 I for one will be hurrying back, and I highly recommend that if you are in the area and looking for flawless barbecue, you make it a necessary stop.